strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 You will need to do this **before** you install the CRDs for the new Strimzi version which uses the new CRD API version (e.g. `v1`).
 You would then follow any specific upgrade instructions and move each operand onto the new Strimzi version and CRD API version.

 Using the last CRD API version upgrade as an example, we can illustrate the process.
-Strimzi 0.22 used `v1beta1` and Strimzi 0.23 used `v1beta2` CRDs.
+Strimzi 0.22 uses `v1beta1` and Strimzi 0.23 uses `v1beta2` CRDs.
 If we were running a setup with Strimzi 0.21 and 0.22 installed concurrently, to move to 0.23 we would need to:
 - First move **all** Kafka clusters, Kafka Connect deployments and other operands to be run by the Strimzi 0.22 Operator.
 - Then remove Strimzi 0.21 and only then add Strimzi 0.23 and its CRDs.
 This step is important as 0.21 based operands **cannot** run with 0.23 CRDs.
 - Finally move every operand across to the 0.23 Operator and perform the specific [CRD upgrade instructions](https://strimzi.io/docs/operators/0.23.0/deploying#assembly-upgrade-resources-str).